 - primary categories – Women / Men / Kids.

 - secondary categories – Clothing / Shoes / Accessories.

 - tertiary categories – Activewear / Coats and Jackets / Jeans and many more.

-You need to test all the links on your category navigation to make sure they take the customer where they need to go.
+You should test all the links on your category navigation to make sure they take the customer where they need to go.
 Make sure only relevant products appear when the visitor clicks the link.
 (Note market research and digital data analysis can help you name and define categories in a way customers will understand).